-This Request for Proposal and resulting Contract are subject to provisions of the Kentucky Revised Statutes regarding conflict of interest and the University of Kentucky's Ethical Principles and Code of Conduct (www.uky.edu/Legal/ethicscode.htm).
-When submitting and signing a proposal, an offeror certifies that no actual, apparent or potential conflict of interest exists between the interests of the University and the interests of the offeror.
+This Request for Proposal and resulting Contract are subject to provisions of the Kentucky Revised Statutes regarding conflict of interest and the UK King's Daughters Medical Center's Ethical Principles and Code of Conduct (www.uky.edu/Legal/ethicscode.htm).
+When submitting and signing a proposal, an offeror certifies that no actual, apparent or potential conflict of interest exists between the interests of the Medical Center and the interests of the offeror.
 A conflict of interest (whether contractual, financial, organizational or otherwise) exists when any individual, contractor or subcontractor has a direct or indirect interest because of a financial or pecuniary interest, gift or other activities or relationships with other persons (including business, familial or household relationships) and is thus unable to render or is impeded from rendering impartial assistance or advice, has impaired objectivity in performing the proposed work or has an unfair competitive advantage.

-Questions concerning this section or interpretation of this section should be directed to the University purchasing officer identified in this RFP.
+Questions concerning this section or interpretation of this section should be directed to the Medical Center purchasing officer identified in this RFP.